- What is the issue?

 Issue #1: “though he was in the form of God”

-The word “though” is not in the Greek and is an interoperative interpolation.
-An interpolation being new or spurious matter inserted into the text.
-In this case it is used to bias the reader to give the impression that the statement is to be contrasted what comes after in verse 6 “did not count equality with God a thing to be grasped.”
+The word “though” is not in Greek and is an interoperative interpolation.
+An interpolation is a new or spurious matter inserted into the text.
+In this case, it is used to bias the reader to give the impression that the statement is to be contrasted with what comes after in verse 6 “did not count equality with God a thing to be grasped.”
 Adding the word “though” to “he was” is a biased interpretive decision that goes beyond what the actual text conveys.

 Issue #2, “by taking the form of a servant”

-There is no word “by” in the Greek.
+There is no word “by” in Greek.
 This is added by the translators to imply that Jesus made the decision to become a man.
-“By” in this case in another interpretive interpolation (new or spurious matter inserted into the text).
+“By” in this case is another interpretive interpolation (new or spurious matter inserted into the text).

 Issue #3, “born in the likeness of men”

 The Greek word translated ‘born’ is γενόμενος (ginomai) means to be, become, happen; to come into existence, be born.
-The general meaning is come into existence without any reference to any kind of preexistence.
+The general meaning comes into existence without any reference to any kind of preexistence.

 Issue #4, “in human form”

-The Greek word translated “form” here is what something is rather than what something appears to be.
+The Greek word translated as “form” here is what something is rather than what something appears to be.
 That is, Jesus is a man in composition and not just in appearance.
-The ESV translates both the Greek words morphe and schema as “form” but these Greek words have a different meaning.
-Schema pertains more to what something is including the functional aspect of something (BDAG) rather than the outward appearance (morphe).
-The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what same thing is in its composition).
-Rendering these two words form in English obscures the difference.
-To maintain the distinction that is in the Greek it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
+The ESV translates both the Greek words morphe and schema as “form” but these Greek words have a different meanings.
+Schema pertains more to what something is, including the functional aspect of something (BDAG) rather than the outward appearance (morphe).
+The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what the same thing is in its composition).
+Rendering these two words as “form” in English obscures the difference.
+To maintain the distinction that is in Greek, it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
 That is, Jesus is in the display of God but was brought into existence in the composition of a man.